SammiHammi3/CARSLab-Error-Detection/README.md

 LINUX:

 Prerequisites:

    Good luck, I don't understand Linux.
 Probably you need Ubuntu and ROS2 or something :)

 Anyway, once you've got the terminal up:

-Navigate to the top level (something like workspace/ros2_ws/) and do "colcon build" At this point, you can start running code!
+Navigate to the top level (something like workspace/ros2_ws/) and do "colcon build".
+At this point, you can start running code!
 Below are some helpful commands for debugging or modifying:

       colcon build (from top level)
       ros2 run lidar_error_checker pointcloud_checker